Whale & Wildlife Watching Tours Summer

 $5 of every ticket supports local wildlife

-First introduced in 2013, our wildlife fee raises money to directly support the southern resident killer whales and the Salish Sea.
-100% of the money raised is donated directly to the Wild 4 Whales Foundation, the Pacific Salmon Foundation, The Center for Whale Research, and over 25 other local marine research, educational organizations.
+First introduced in 2013, our Wildlife Fee raises money to directly support the southern resident killer whales and conservation in the Salish Sea.
+All of the money raised is donated directly to the Wild 4 Whales Foundation, the Pacific Salmon Foundation, The Center for Whale Research, and over 25 other local marine research and educational organizations.

 Industry leaders since 2011 for environment protection